NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 Definitions
 -----------

-The vertical covariance of a triangulated point is defined as the lower-right corner of the 3x3 NED covariance matrix (since x=North, y=East, z=Down).
+The vertical variance of a triangulated point is defined as the lower-right corner of the 3x3 NED covariance matrix (since x=North, y=East, z=Down).

-To find the horizontal covariance component, consider the upper-left :math:`2 \times 2` block of that matrix.
+To find the horizontal variance component, consider the upper-left :math:`2 \times 2` block of that matrix.
 Geometrically, the horizontal covariances represent an ellipse.
 The radius of the circle with the same area is found, which is the square root of the product